-At Redmond High School, Villeneuve was instrumental in helping to form the Eastside Liberal Students group, which he led as President during his senior year.
-Villeneuve was also a member of Redmond High School DECA, an active chapter of the national business and marketing association, where he served on the Executive Board as the Technology officer (2003-2004) and Public Relations officer (2004-2005).
+A lifelong Pacific Northwestener, Andrew was raised in Redmond, Washington.
+His interest in community service and technology took root while he was a freshman in the Lake Washington School District.
+From 2001-2002, he led Redmond Junior High’s web team and responsible for designing and managing the school’s website.
+At Redmond High School, Andrew was instrumental in helping to form the Eastside Liberal Students group, which he led as President during his senior year.
+Andrew was also a member of Redmond High School DECA, an active chapter of the national business and marketing association, where he served on the Executive Board as the Technology officer (2003-2004) and Public Relations officer (2004-2005).

-In 2002, not long after Eyman announced I-776 (billed by Eyman as the “Son of 695″),Villeneuve formed Permanent Defense to publicly oppose Eyman’s initiatives, which continues to fight against senseless schemes to wreck government.
+In 2002, not long after Eyman announced I-776 (intended to force the cancellation of Sound Transit’s Link light rail system), Andrew formed Permanent Defense to publicly oppose Eyman’s initiatives, which continues to fight against senseless schemes to wreck government.
 Permanent Defense subsequently became a key project of the Northwest Progressive Institute when NPI was launched in August 2003.